-Bajaj, his notable restaurants and chefs have won numerous RAMMYs presented by the Restaurant Association of Metropolitan Washington.
-In 2012, his collection of power, neighborhood and fine dining establishments captured 10 RAMMY nominations, including one for Restaurateur of the Year for Bajaj and Rasika captured Chef of the Year.
+Bajaj, along with his notable restaurants and chefs, has won numerous RAMMYs presented by the Restaurant Association of Metropolitan Washington.
+In 2012, his esteemed group of power, neighborhood and fine dining establishments captured 10 RAMMY nominations, with Rasika earning the coveted Chef of the Year award.
+The following year Bajaj was recognized as Washington’s Restaurateur of the Year.
 His restaurants have also been consistently nominated for prestigious awards by the James Beard Foundation, including Best Chef-Mid Atlantic, Rising Star Chef and Restaurateur of the Year.
 They are also consistently recognized among the best in the city in The Washington Post, Washingtonian, DC Modern Luxury, Forbes, CNN, Food & Wine, Washington Life and Capitol File.
-The Bombay Club, Rasika and Bibiana have each been named by Esquire among the Best New Restaurants in the USA, and Worth Magazine featured Bibiana as one of the Best Restaurants for Power Dining in May 2011.
+The Bombay Club, Rasika and Bibiana have each been named by Esquire among the Best New Restaurants in the USA and Worth Magazine featured Bibiana as one of the Best Restaurants for Power Dining in May, 2011.